-We have audited the financial statements of Cork Rape Crisis Centre CLG for the financial period ended 31/12/20 which comprise the profit and loss account, statement of income and retained earnings, balance sheet, statement of cash flows and notes to the financial statements, including a summary of significant accounting policies set out in note 3.
+We have audited the financial statements of Cork Rape Crisis Centre CLG (the 'company') for the financial year ended 31/12/23 which comprise the profit and loss account, statement of comprehensive income, balance sheet, statement of changes in equity, statement of cash flows and notes to the financial statements, including a summary of significant accounting policies set out in note 3.
 The financial reporting framework that has been applied in their preparation is Irish law and FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the assets, liabilities and financial position of the company as at 31/12/20 and of its loss for the financial period then ended; - have been properly prepared in accordance with FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; and - have been prepared in accordance with the requirements of the Companies Act 2014.
+- give a true and fair view of the assets, liabilities and financial position of the company as at 31/12/23 and of its profit for the financial year then ended; - have been properly prepared in accordance with FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; and - have been prepared in accordance with the requirements of the Companies Act 2014.